 Students will be required to complete a final project that implements a significant, complete mobile app.
 A proposal for your app must be approved by the instructor.
 See the class schedule for proposal and final project due dates.
 Projects submitted after the deadline will not be accepted.

 See course website for weighting of assignments.
 Grades will be curved.

 Students are expected to attend all classes and actively participate in discussions.

 Reasonable accommodations are available for students with a documented disability.
-If you have a disability and need accommodations to fully participate in this class, please either visit or call the Access Center [Pullman] or Disability Services at your campus to schedule an appointment with an Access Advisor.
-All accommodations MUST be approved through the Access Center or Disability Services.
+If you have a disability and need accommodations to fully participate in this class, please either visit or call the Access Center at the address below to schedule an appointment with an Access Advisor.
+All accommodations MUST be approved through the Access Center.
 For more information contact a Disability Specialist on your home campus.

 Pullman or WSU Online: 509-335-3417, Washington Building 217,

 Classroom and campus safety are of paramount importance at Washington State University, and are the shared responsibility of the entire campus population.
 WSU urges students to follow the "Alert, Assess, Act," protocol for all types of emergencies and the "Run, Hide, Fight" response for an active shooter incident.
 Remain ALERT (through direct observation or emergency notification), ASSESS your specific situation, and ACT in the most appropriate way to assure your own safety (and the safety of others if you are able).